-You can book through their own site although this seems to give a few issues for many foreign visitors, at a convenience store once in Japan if you aren’t too concerned on your particular dates an time or through a booking site.
-Voyagin who I have linked below are reputable, we’ve used them several times now for different activities and they are the only one I know of offering late booking tickets but you will pay a premium for that service.
+You can book through their own site although this seems to give a few issues for many foreign visitors, at a convenience store once in Japan if you aren’t too concerned about your particular dates and time or through a booking site.

 You can easily get to the Disney Resort from Tokyo city by train but it will generally require a few transfers.
 There are dedicated bus transfers from most areas of the city which cost slightly more than the train but do make things a little easier when travelling with the family.
 We’ve also stayed at some hotels such as the Tobu Levant that include free Disney transfers.